lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/lifecycle.md

 To await additional state before fulfilling the `updateComplete` promise, override the `_getUpdateComplete` method.
 For example, it may be useful to await the update of a child element here.
 First await `super._getUpdateComplete()`, then any subsequent state.

-It's recommended to override the `_getUpdateComplete` method instead of the `updateComplete` getter to ensure compatibility with users who are using TypeScript's ES5 output (see [TypeScript#338](https://github.com/microsoft/TypeScript/issues/338)).
+It's recommended to override the `_getUpdateComplete` method instead of the `updateComplete` getter to ensure compatibility with users who are using TypeScript's ES5 output (see <a href="https://github.com/microsoft/TypeScript/issues/338" target="_blank" rel="noopener">TypeScript#338</a>).

   ```js
   class MyElement extends LitElement {